CircuitVerse/CircuitVerseDocs/docs/gates.md

 # Standard Gates
 This guide will teach you how to use the standard gates in CircuitVerse.
 It will also explain the way the gates work.
-The guide will explain how to customize and gate in detail.
+The guide will explain how to customize And gate in detail.
 Other gates have a similar customization.

 Contributing Authors: [@satu0king](https://github.com/satu0king/)
                       [@brahmakulkarni](https://github.com/brahmakulkarni)